New Year's Celebrations in the Old World

 Diwali (India)

-Diwali, known as the Festival of Lights, is one of India’s most beloved and widely celebrated festivals, with its origins traced back to ancient times, as early as the first millennium BCE.
-This festive occasion typically takes place over five days during the Hindu month of Kartika, which falls around October or November.
-While Diwali has been celebrated for centuries, it has evolved, incorporating various cultural and regional practices, making it a rich tapestry of traditions and customs.
+Diwali is one of the most popular and widely celebrated festivals in India.
+The origins of the festival can be traced back to ancient times, to the first millennium BCE.
+Diwali is usually celebrated over five days during the Hindu month of Kartika, which falls in October or November.
+Over the years, Diwali has evolved, incorporating many cultural and regional practices, making it a unique and diverse celebration.

-The celebration of Diwali is marked by a vibrant display of lights, with diyas (oil lamps) and candles illuminating homes, temples, and public spaces, symbolizing the victory of light over darkness and knowledge over ignorance.
-Fireworks and the decoration of buildings with colorful lights are standard, adding to the festive atmosphere.
-The exchange of gifts and sweets between friends and family is customary, fostering a sense of community and goodwill.
-Special prayers and rituals, known as pujas, honor Lakshmi, the goddess of wealth and prosperity, and Ganesha, the remover of obstacles, seeking their blessings for a prosperous year ahead.
+Diwali is a festival full of light and color, with people lighting diyas (oil lamps) and candles in their homes and on the streets, symbolizing the victory of light over darkness and of knowledge over ignorance.
+Fireworks and the decoration of buildings with lights are standard, and people exchange gifts and sweets with friends and family.
+Special prayers and rituals, known as pujas, are performed to honor Lakshmi, the goddess of wealth and prosperity, and Ganesha, the remover of obstacles.

-Food plays a central role in Diwali celebrations, with families preparing and sharing a feast of traditional dishes and sweets like ladoos, jalebis, and samosas.
-The festival is a time for rejoicing, reflection, and cleansing.
-Many people clean and decorate their homes in preparation, symbolizing the removal of spiritual darkness and the welcoming of divine light.
-Diwali is a multifaceted celebration, embodying India’s rich cultural and spiritual heritage.
-It’s a time for renewal, fostering social bonds, and rejoicing in the triumph of good over evil, light over darkness, and hope over despair.
+Food is an integral part of Diwali celebrations, with people preparing and sharing traditional dishes and sweets, such as ladoos, jalebis, and samosas.
+The festival is a time for rejoicing, reflection, and cleansing, with many people cleaning and decorating their homes in preparation for the festivities.
+Diwali is a complex, multi-dimensional celebration that reflects India’s diverse cultural and spiritual traditions.
+It is a time of renewal, social bonding, and joy, a celebration of the triumph of good over evil, light over darkness, and hope over despair.

 Al-Neirouz (Coptic Egypt)